A lush, green lawn is a top priority for many homeowners, but why does it feel like an unattainable goal?

 Perfecting your lawn can feel like a tiring endeavor, dedicating endless hours of your time to still find brown patches and a lackluster finish.
 While getting that perfect green lawn can be pretty simple, there are some common lawn care mistakes that can prevent you from that picture-perfect green finish.

-A professional lawn care expert can do a lot to get your lawn looking just right, but in the meantime, our team at Earth Development is sharing the biggest mistakes that are keeping you from that pristine, green yard.
+A professional lawn care experts can do a lot to get your lawn looking just right, but in the meantime, our team at Earth Development is sharing the biggest mistakes that are keeping you from that pristine, green yard.

 1. You’re Not Performing Soil Tests